EarthLifeConsortium/elc_api/www/_build/html/_sources/docs/parameters/bbox.rst.txt

-``bbox=latitude_ll,longitude_ll,latitude_ur,longitude_ur``
+``bbox=POLYGON((...))``
     Geographic bounding box for constraining the response.
-Latitudes and longitudes are given in decimal degrees ranging from -90 to 90 for latitude (negative values denoting southern) and -180 to 180 for longitude (negative values denoting western). ``_ll`` indicates coordinates of the lower left corner of the polygon and ``_ur`` the upper right.
-This list must contain precisely four coordinates (two sets) and be ordered exactly as written above.
-Type: `float`
+Must be a strictly formated OGC WKT Polygon.
+The unaffiliated tool `BoundingBox <http://boundingbox.klokantech.com>`_ may be useful in graphically creating a rectangular polygon.
+Select "OGC WKT" from the menu and past the generated string into the ``bbox`` field of the ELC API.
+Type: `str`